mUcHG0Di/fruitfy-test/README.md

 8. Send the repository link to WhatsApp +55 41 98702-5814

 # Test notes
-Original fixes for backend assessment tests are in commit: 2ff995439de8a2aceb2dfb64f48c22e4a35fb5d9.
+Original fixes for backend assessment tests are in commit: [2ff995439de8a2aceb2dfb64f48c22e4a35fb5d9](https://github.com/mUcHG0Di/fruitfy-test/commit/2ff995439de8a2aceb2dfb64f48c22e4a35fb5d9).
-(Final code has been updated to support inertia requests)
+(Final code contains the tests updated with support for inertia requests)

 Some improvements I've made:
 - Add email notifications for deleted contacts